Be curious, Be creative, Be kind, …Breathe.

 Deborah Hamon is an artist, adventurer, nature lover, trail runner, and mother.
 For many years her work focused primarily on children, exploring ideas about identity development in both painting and photography.
 She then created The Polar Pom-Pom Project, to connect kids in a conversation about art and climate change, boarding a tall ship in Svalbard as part of The Arctic Circle residency in 2013.

-Hamon’s current studio practice is focused on making paintings inspired by nature, travel, and the photographs she takes that explore both abstraction and representation.
+Hamon’s current studio practice is focused on making paintings inspired by nature, travel, and the photographs she takes where she explores the edge of abstraction and landscape.
 Her creative pursuits also include writing and she is slowly illustrating a graphic novel she wrote geared towards an 8- to 12-year-old girl audience.
-Hamon also writes poetry and has ideas to eventually combine her photographs and poems together into a book.
-When she is not in her studio you can typically find her running or hiking the local trails, contemplating her next travel adventure while eating dark chocolate, being the mother of a teenage daughter, and trying to live mindfully.
+When she is not in her studio you can typically find her running or hiking the local trails, contemplating her next travel adventure while eating dark chocolate, and trying to live mindfully.

 Hamon was born and raised in Australia coming to California for university.
 She ran her own graphic design studio in San Francisco before returning to graduate school to get her MFA from the University of California, Davis, where she had the opportunity to be Wayne Thiebaud’s teaching assistant, and work closely with David Hollowell.
 From 2002-04 she was an Affiliate Artist at the Headlands Center For The Arts.
 She was part of the inaugural citywide public art project, Hearts in San Francisco, completing her heart a few days before her daughter was born in 2004.
 Hamon currently lives and works in Marin County in the San Francisco Bay Area.